M3RG-IITD/llamat/evaluation_codes/README.md

 # Contains evaluation code for MatNLP and MatSIE datasets

 ### Environment setup downstream evaluation
-We also provide a complete environment that can be used for inference on our downstream tasks, however note that it is different from the one used for training.
+We also provide a complete environment that can be used for inference on our matNLP tasks, however note that it is different from the one used for training.

 ```bash
 conda env create -f infer_env_downstream.yaml